drbfraser/Baytree-MentorSupportTool/README.md

 1. Install [Node.js](https://nodejs.org/en/)
 2. Run `npm install` in both frontend folders
-3. Use the command `docker-compose up server` to run only the backend + database
+3. Use the command `docker compose up server` to run only the backend + database
 4. Use the following commands to run the frontends:
    - frontend: `npm start`
    - admin-frontend: `npm run dev`